RocketChat/docs-old/bots/README.md

 ## What are bots in Rocket.Chat?

-Bots (or Chatbots) are pieces of software that provide automated messaging in a chat platform.
-They are useful for running pre-defined (scripted) interactions to provide support, conversational workflow or on-boarding with multi-channel, multi-user, public and private interactions.
-Bots can also be integrated with external services.
+Bots (or Chatbots) are pieces of software or software systems that provide automated messaging to a chat platform.
+They typically add value by integrating large external services such as CRM and big data sources.
+Bots provide a friendly conversational interface that users on chat platforms are already familiar with, which also brings simplicity to complex systems.
+Besides, bots add automation, natural language understanding, and machine learning possibilities.

 In Rocket.Chat, a bot is a special user account with the `bot` role and a specific set of permissions.